amarula/dyndesign/README.rst

 On the other hand, if any required positional argument is missing, an exception is raised.
-If `MergedClass` of the above example is initialized with no parameters, and exception is raised when the constructor of class `B` is called.
+If `MergedClass` of the above example is initialized with no parameters, and exception is raised when the constructor of class `B` is called:

 .. code:: python

     ...
     MergedClass()